Back to Blog

 MyProtein vs Bulk: Bulk Pure Whey delivers 71g protein per 100g with transparent pricing that rarely fluctuates - roughly £1.68 per 100g at sale floor.
 MyProtein on a code wins by about 30 percent per 25g of protein.
 Bulk wins on consistency and 5kg bag pricing.
 See the dedicated MyProtein vs Bulk review.

-MyProtein vs Optimum Nutrition Gold Standard: Gold Standard delivers 79g protein per 100g from a whey blend, at roughly £2.42 per 100g on sale.
-MyProtein Impact Whey on a code is half the price for similar protein content.
+MyProtein vs Optimum Nutrition Gold Standard: Gold Standard delivers 79g protein per 100g from a whey blend, at roughly £3.16 per 100g.
+MyProtein Impact Whey is about £2.99 per 100g off-code, so the two are now within a few percent; on a full Impact Week code Impact Whey drops to around £1.49 and does undercut it clearly.
 Gold Standard wins on taste consistency (Double Rich Chocolate is the industry benchmark) and Informed Sport certification.
 The side-by-side comparison breaks down the trade.

 MyProtein vs Applied Nutrition: Applied Nutrition Critical Whey delivers 72g protein per 100g via Amazon UK with Prime delivery, at roughly £1.85 per 100g consistently.
 MyProtein on a code beats it on price; Applied Nutrition wins on convenience and Informed Sport testing.